rupink/rupink.github.io/index.md

     </div>
     <div class="text">
       <ul>
-        <li>Working with FLAPCanada, created a Binary classification Neural Network to classify if a window is safe for birds or not and deployed it as a web application for users to identify if their windows are safe</li>
+        <li>Working with FLAPCanada, created a <b>Binary classification Neural Network</b> to classify if a window is safe for birds or not and deployed it as a web application for users to identify if their windows are safe</li>
       </ul>
     </div>
   </details>